ooples/pine_script_docs/source/concepts/Repainting.rst

   and decide for yourself if the script's behavior meets your requirements.
 - **Misleading**: plotting in the past, calculating results in realtime that cannot be replicated on historical bars, relocating past events
-  (Ichimoku, most pivot scripts, most strategies using ``calc_on_evey_tick = true``, most scripts using `varip <https://www.tradingview.com/pine-script-reference/v5/#op_varip>`__, most scripts using `timenow <https://www.tradingview.com/pine-script-reference/v5/#op_timenow>`__, some scripts using ``barstate.*`` variables).
+  (Ichimoku, most pivot scripts, most strategies using ``calc_on_evey_tick = true``, scripts using repainting `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__ calls when their values are plotted on historical bars, as their behavior will not be the same in realtime, most scripts using `varip <https://www.tradingview.com/pine-script-reference/v5/#op_varip>`__, most scripts using `timenow <https://www.tradingview.com/pine-script-reference/v5/#op_timenow>`__, some scripts using ``barstate.*`` variables).